Patagonia Frequently Asked Questions

 Our guides are born and raised Patagonians who have created partnerships with companies like ours, to offer outdoor fitness and adventure trips in their beautiful part of the world.
 You can find out more about them at Far Away Fly Fishing.

 Margaret Burns Vap from Big Sky Yoga Retreats will be your US trip leader and yoga teacher.
-She also leads international yoga retreats in Costa Rica, France and Italy.
+She also leads international yoga retreats in France and Sicily.

 Where are we staying?